OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 Terms of Use Terms of Use for the BBC’s digital services

-Page updated: 31 October 2018 Version 1.5
+Page updated: 20 April 2020 Version 1.5

-*   Download the Terms of Use as a PDF
+*   Download the BBC Terms of Use as a PDF

 Sections